threadi/external-files-in-media-library/readme.md

 After checkout go through the following steps:

+### By hand

+Run the following commands in this order:

+1. `composer install`
+2. `npm i`
+3. `npm run build`
+4. after that the plugin can be activated in WordPress.

 ### Using ant

 1. copy _build/build.properties.dist_ to _build/build.properties_.
-2. modify the build/build.properties file - note the comments in the file.
+2. modify the _build/build.properties_ file - note the comments in the file.
 3. after that the plugin can be activated in WordPress.

 ### Using Taskfile